Spanish culture is everything but boring.

 In my last post, Graphic Design From Around the World: Scandinavian Design, I explored the different characteristics that make Scandinavian design so darn good.
 Among them was the use of muted, earthy color palettes inspired by the great Scandinavian outdoors.

 Spanish design steers clear of shy shades of blue and tan and dives right into vibrant palettes made up of a variety of hues.

 A myriad of posters, book covers, and identity systems from design studios and designers in Spain feature vibrant palettes that drive their design.
 Just like with the usage of red, how lively palettes are used doesn’t follow a pattern.

-They may employ a complementary, analogous, or a triad color palette — the unifying thread in them, however, is the vibrancy of the hues that make them up.
+They may employ a complementary, analogous, or a triad color palette—the unifying thread in them, however, is the vibrancy of the hues that make them up.

 Bright colors will sometimes be used as accents, just like Jorge Leon did for Firmamento above.
 In other cases, you’ll find that colors are used as the leading design element.

-If you want to give a complex palettes with numerous colors a shot but aren’t sure about how to achieve harmony, equalize the saturation and brightness of each hue you select.
+If you want to give a complex palette with numerous colors a shot but aren’t sure about how to achieve harmony, equalize the saturation and brightness of each hue you select.
 This is an easy way to make sure your colors play well with each other.

-05. Beautiful Patterns
+05. Beautiful patterns

 Creative patterns deck the faces of many design pieces coming out of the Spanish region.

 Sometimes they are quirky, as seen on the Bacon or Die Skateboard featured above.
 At other times they are modern, built with meaningful elements that make up a brand system, as seen in the La Cerdanya branding above.